stephennancekivell/stephennancekivell.github.io/_posts/2021-03-27-sql-join-queries-temporary-tables.md

 ### Example
 Consider the situation with two tables and a join query.
 We have `objects` and `items`.
-We are trying to list the recent objects with a particular item.p
+We are trying to list the recent objects with a particular item.

 ```sql
 create table object(